hack-technicolor/hack-technicolor/docs/Unlock Functionality.md

 **This is highly recommended for users who want the most usability out of their new gateway!**

-!!! danger "Custom GUI has permanently bricked modems before"
+!!! danger "Custom GUI has permanently bricked Gateways before"
     In older versions of this GUI, it has bricked low space devices like the TG799vac.
 Make sure you remove unneeded packages before installing!
     It now has a brick prevention method in place so this is not so much of a worry.